igorskyflyer/file-formats/adbt/README.md

 <br>

-In a nutshell, meta files' name should be:
+In a nutshell, meta files' filename should be:

 > \<templateBasename\> + ".adbm"

-Meta files have a syntax of their own, even though you are already familiar with its base, JSON (if not, you can learn more [here](https://www.json.org/json-en.html)).
+Meta files have properties of their own, even though you are already familiar with its base, JSON (if not, you can learn more [here](https://www.json.org/json-en.html)).

 👀 Continue reading to learn how to use meta file (and other) variables.